Are you a highly sensitive person wondering if self-employment would be right for you? If so, you are not alone.

 I’m not a trust fund kid and I didn’t marry a gazillionaire, so I do need to work in order for our family of five to stay afloat.
 But I don’t always have the capacity to put in the 40 to 50 hours per week most conventional jobs require without compromising my health and wellbeing.
 I did it for 15 years and it pretty near did me in.

 Well, as a self-employed person I don’t have to.
-I keep track of my work hours and I average roughly 30 hours per week.
+I keep track of my work hours and I average roughly 20 to 30 hours per week.
 There are two things I love, love, love about working part time with all this flexibility.
 First, I love having no external pressure to exceed my capacity.
 Second, I really appreciate not having a set number of hours that I’m contractually obligated to work.
 This means that I can listen to my body rather than someone else’s bottom line.
 When I feel up to it, I work more.
 When other life stressors drain my capacity, I work less.

 3. I can set my own hours

 Having complete freedom and flexibility also allows me to set my own hours.
 I don’t work “9 to 5” or “10 to 6”.
 If I enjoyed working for long stretches at a time, I could of course keep a more condensed schedule.
-But for me it works better to have my 30 hours spread out all over the place with plenty of breaks in between. 🙂 I might work for 2 hours one day, 4 hours the next, and 7 the third.
+But for me it works better to have my work hours spread out all over the place with plenty of breaks in between. 🙂 I might work for 2 hours one day, 4 hours the next, and 7 the third.
 Or maybe I’ll work for a couple of hours in the morning, do something else for several hours, and then work a couple more hours in the evening.
 I have found that if I just let myself rest when I need it, I’ll be able to catch up later that day or on another day.